-By getting vaccinated, you are reducing your risk of disease, hospitalization, severe complications, and even death.
-Getting vaccinated and reducing the risk of disease also helps prevent overwhelming the health care system.
+By getting vaccinated, you are reducing your risk of disease, severe complications, being hospitalized, and even death.
+Getting vaccinated protects others around you who may not be able to get the vaccine yet (like kids).
+Reducing the risk of disease also helps prevent overwhelming the health care system when cases become severe.

 Is it possible to get COVID-19 from the vaccine?

-It is not possible to catch COVID-19 from the vaccines.
-They do not use live SARS-CoV-2, the virus that causes COVID-19.
-Instead, two vaccines are mRNA-based and use messenger RNA (ribonucleic acid) to tell your body to make a particular protein that will activate your immune system and protect you against the virus if you are exposed.
 The Johnson & Johnson vaccine uses a different virus (that causes the common cold) that is unable to replicate in human cells.
 This virus serves as a vehicle to transport DNA to tell your body to make the spike protein and activates the immune system.
-The DNA does not alter or change your DNA in anyway.
+The DNA does not alter or change your DNA in any way.
 This technology has been studied for decades and used in other vaccines.

 Can I still get COVID-19 after I get the vaccine?

-There is a small chance that you could still get sick if you are exposed to the virus as the vaccines are not 100% effective.
-Also, if you are exposed to the virus just before or after getting the vaccination, you could still get sick before the vaccine has time to work.
-However, the odds are greatly in your favor for not getting sick, becoming seriously ill, or needing to be hospitalized after receiving the vaccine.
+There is a small chance that you could still get sick if you are exposed to the virus, as the vaccines are not 100% effective.
+Also, if you are exposed to the virus just before or after getting the vaccine, you could get sick before the vaccine has time to work.
+However, the odds are greater that you won’t get sick, become seriously ill, or need to be hospitalized after receiving the vaccine.

 If I’ve already had COVID-19, should I get vaccinated?